-After Denial Comes Change
+Post #51: After Denial Comes Change

 She’s stubborn, she always has been and she'll always be.
 When she puts something in her head, there’s no way in hell you can change her mind about it.
 Who am I talking about?
-No one other than my bestie Dina.
+None other than my bestie Dina.
 Remember when I told you I have more of her story with her ex Hussein to tell you about?
 Well, the time has come.

 She called me up a while ago to tell me that he’s been texting her again, or actually bombarding her with texts and calls.
 I had no clue what the hell he wanted to tell her?
 It’s been a really long while since things ended between them.
 Did she actually get over him?
 I doubt.
 You know that pain doesn’t necessarily go away, even when you’re trying way too hard to hide it, it can show sometimes.
 It shows in the little things, the way she deals with life or her new take on life.
 Whenever I hear Hussein’s name, it always brings back memories.
 This time, it took me to a different place, when Dina realized she’s happy she’s finally off the hook, or so she said.

 At first, she went into her own cocoon, you know the regular breakup phases.
 What were they again?
 Oh yeah, shock, anger, depression, denial and then change.
 The reason I’m listing them in that order, is because that’s exactly how Dina went through them.
 Anyway, back to her stubborn side, where she actually thought she can turn into a completely different person, aka the man eater she is today.
 No one thought she’d be able to pull it off.
 I remember that day perfectly, we were sitting at a small cafe near my house (Mona, Habiba, Billy and I) and we didn’t actually think Dina would join us because she was going through some serious mood swings, and wasn’t really interested to see anyone most of the time.
 She came storming into the place saying: “That’s it, I’ve finally made a decision.”